MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 > [!NOTE]
 > In this example, the UbuntuLTS VM image is used for the scale set.
 If you require
 > a customized VM image as the basis for your agent, create the customized image
-> before creating the scale set by following the steps in [Create a scale set with custom image, software, or disk size](#create-a-scale-set-with-custom-image-software-or-disk-size).
+> before creating the scale set, by following the steps in [Create a scale set with custom image, software, or disk size](#create-a-scale-set-with-custom-image-software-or-disk-size).

 1. Browse to [Azure Cloud Shell](https://shell.azure.com/) at `https://shell.azure.com/`.